18th Apr, 2017

 You’ve got visibility equipment in the back of your car, so set it out promptly to avoid anyone else crashing into you.
 This is especially vital in low visibility conditions, like fog or rain or after dark.
 It might be a plan to get any able-bodied passengers or passers by to flag down approaching cars, ensuring they check their speed before they reach the accident.

 Call the emergency services if you haven’t done so already, and while you’re waiting take the names and contact details of every witness, driver and passenger involved in the crash.
 Be alert for anyone trying to take off by leaving the scene, as it’s very much illegal.
 The police will want to talk with everyone involved to fill out an accident report.
+Then, you’ll need to collect the relevant information from the other drivers involved.

-Ask to see the other drivers’ licences and take their registration plate number, phone number and address, as well as the policy numbers and names of the respective insurance companies.
 Then take photos or notes on the accident scene, like the direction of the cars, skid marks, and any debris.
 It’s a solid plan to have a record of this sort of stuff, especially if it’s of any legal use to you later on.

 A final thing to remember – contact your insurance company and give them all the information you’re gathering at the accident.
 They’ll need to know it too!